 Disability Documentation Guidelines

-a.
-A description of the nature, severity, and duration of the employee’s impairment,
+a. a description of the nature, severity, and duration of the employee’s impairment;

-b.
-The activities that the impairment limits,
+b. the activities that the impairment limits;

-c.
-The extent to which the impairment limits the employee’s ability to perform the activities,
+c. the extent to which the impairment limits the employee’s ability to perform the activities;

 In addition to the above, the medical professional may recommend accommodations for the individual's disability.
-The Office of Disability Services (ODS), in conjunction with members of the Workplace Accommodation Interactive Team, will determine eligibility for workplace accommodation based on the documentation provided.
+The Americans with Disabilities Act (ADA) coordinator, in conjunction with members of the Workplace Accommodation Interactive Team (WAIT) or with staff from the Office of Disability Services (ODS), will determine eligibility for workplace accommodation based on the documentation provided.